 Okay, still not working?
 Proceed to fix #2.

-Some routers will throw up the network security key mismatch message, even if the key is correct.
-They do this because the router isn’t currently accepting signals from your type of WiFi, and because of that, it can’t receive the signal from your device that contains the key.
+In some cases the network security key mismatch message will appear although the network key is accurate.
+The reasons for this is that the router is not accepting signals from your type of WiFi, and because of that, it isn’t able to receive the signal from your device that contains the network key.